annholmes/Putah-Creek-eDNA/Manuscript_Outputs/README.md

 # Manuscript Outputs Folder

-This folder contains draft figures, tables, and supplementary files for *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*.
+⚠️ **Disclaimer**: This folder contains working versions of files for transparency and internal organization.
+Final, journal-approved versions will be available with the published article and archived on Zenodo.
+Per journal policy, this content is not part of the formally archived dataset or code repository.

 ## Subfolders